twisted/twisted/docs/core/development/policy/coding-standard.rst

 The latter arrangement, ``twisted.somepackage.test``, is preferred for new tests except when a test module already exists in ``twisted.test`` .

 Parts of the Twisted test suite may serve as good examples of how to write tests for Twisted or for Twisted-based libraries (newer parts of the test suite are generally better examples than older parts - check when the code you are looking at was written before you use it as an example of what you should write).
-The names of test modules should begin with ``test_`` so that they are automatically discoverable by test runners such as Trial.
+The names of test modules must begin with ``test_`` so that they are automatically discoverable by test runners such as Trial.
 Twisted's unit tests are written using :api:`twisted.trial <twisted.trial>`, an xUnit library which has been extensively customized for use in testing Twisted and Twisted-based libraries.

 Implementation (ie, non-test) source files should begin with a ``test-case-name`` tag which gives the name of any test modules or packages which exercise them.